edwardcerverizzo1/AdvCPP_Project5/README.md

 An important note: Word position and line number start at 0.

-"word" is the first word on the first line of the input.txt file. and "hello" appears on the 4th line as the 5th word (3,4) and on the 8th line as the 10th word (7,9).
+"word" is the first word on the first line of the input.txt file.
+"hello" appears on the 4th line as the 5th word (3,4) and on the 8th line as the 10th word (7,9).